lit/lit-element/docs/_guide/properties.md

 ## Declare properties {#declare}

-Declare your element's properties by implementing a static `properties` field, or by using decorators:
+Declare your element's properties using a static `properties` field, or using decorators:

 _Properties field_